jespinal/PE-Category-Filter/README.md

 - **Service Layer:** Business logic separation from WordPress hooks
 - **Interface Segregation:** Small, focused interfaces for flexibility

+### **Architecture Notes**

+This plugin intentionally uses enterprise-grade architecture patterns (dependency injection, service layers, comprehensive testing) that may seem over-engineered for a simple category filter.

+**Why?** This serves as a **WordPress plugin development template** demonstrating modern PHP practices, automated testing, and CI/CD workflows that developers can adapt for more complex projects.

+**When to use this approach:**
+- Multi-feature plugins with complex business logic
+- Plugins requiring extensive testing and maintainability
+- Team development environments
+- Learning modern WordPress development patterns

+**For simpler plugins:** A basic procedural approach would be perfectly adequate.

 ## 🧪 **Development**

 ### **Prerequisites**